Yosef Yozel Horwitz

 Yosef Yozel Horowitz (יוסף יוזל הורוביץ), also Yosef Yoizel Hurwitz, known as the Alter of Novardok (1847–December 9, 1919), was a student of Rabbi Yisroel Salanter, the founder of the Musar movement.
-Horowitz was also a student of Rabbis Yitzchak Blazer and Simcha Zissel Ziv and spent some time in Brest, learning from Rabbi Chaim Soloveichik.
+The Alter was also a student of Rabbis Yitzchak Blazer and Simcha Zissel Ziv and spent some time in Brest, learning from Rabbi Chaim Soloveichik.
 He established the Novardok yeshiva in the city of Navahrudak.
 Additionally, he established a network of yeshivas in Dvinsk, Minsk, Warsaw, Berdichev, Lida and Zetl.
 Some of his discourses were recorded in the book Madregas Ha-Adam (Hebrew: מדרגת האדם, Stature of Man).
 The most basic and important theme in his book is Bitachon (trust in God).
-(Horowitz would sign his name: "B. B.," for Ba'al Bitachon, "Master of Trust [in God]".)
+(The Alter would sign his name: "B. B.," for Ba'al Bitachon, "Master of Trust [in God]".)

 Biography

 Family

-Horwitz was born in 1847, in Plongian, Lithuania.
+The Alter was born in 1847, in Plongian, Lithuania.
 His father was Rabbi Shlomo Zalman Ziv (later Horowitz), a dayan and rabbi in Plongian and later the rabbi of Kurtuvian.
 Yosef Yozel had three brothers and four sisters.
-Horwitz acquired his basic education under the supervision of his father.
+The Alter acquired his basic education under the supervision of his father.
 He joined the Kelm yeshiva when he was still very young.
 At the age of sixteen, he was already delivering the shiur (lesson) in the synagogue of Kurtuvian.

-At eighteen, Horwitz married the eldest daughter of Rabbi Yaakov Stein, a textile store owner from Shvekesna.
-As Stein died shortly before the wedding, after the wedding, Horwitz assumed the management of his father-in-law's business, as well as the support of Stein's widow and eight children.
+At eighteen, The Alter married the eldest daughter of Rabbi Yaakov Stein, a textile store owner from Shvekesna.
+As Stein died shortly before the wedding, after the wedding, The Alter assumed the management of his father-in-law's business, as well as the support of Stein's widow and eight children.

 Meeting Rabbi Yisrael Salanter

 Because of his business commitments, he was a frequent visitor to Memel, where at the age of 27, he met Rabbi Yisrael Salanter, who was the rabbi of Memel at that time.
-After attending a number of Salanter's classes and meeting with him, Horowitz decided to close his business, leave Shvekesna, and to study Torah full-time in Kovno.
+After attending a number of Salanter's classes and meeting with him, The Alter decided to close his business, leave Shvekesna, and to study Torah full-time in Kovno.
 This was met with some opposition from his father, Rabbi Shlomo Zalman Horowitz, and from Rabbi Yisroel Salanter, both of whom were concerned about the reaction of his wife to the decision.
 He assured them, however, that “she has always understood me, and she will understand me this time, too.”